Selkirk Bonus Bucks

 And while we could unpack each of these and learn a ton, let’s focus on #4 in today’s edition.

 This past week, I felt frustrated.
 I had that feeling of, “I’m not improving as fast as I’d like.”
-(I actually wrote about this in a past edition)
+(Read more about this topic in a past edition, opens in a new tab

 And truthfully, I felt stuck, thinking, “why did I not play well in that last game, and what’s something I need to work on right now to improve my game?”